felicitia/FrUITeR/index.md

     ...
 ```

-3. That's it!
-You're done with all the installation and ready to go! :)
+**That's it!
+You're done with all the installation and ready to go! :)**

 # Quick Start

 FrUITeR has three components (shaded boxes in the workflow): (1) **Event Extractor**; (2) **Fidelity Evaluator**; and (3) **Utility Evaluator**.
 We will now run each of them with a simple example.

-## How to Run Event Extractor
+## Event Extractor

-Event Extractor is implemented in Java using [Soot framework](https://github.com/Sable/soot).
+Event Extractor is implemented in Java using [Soot framework](http://sable.github.io/soot/).
 The source code is located on Github: https://github.com/felicitia/EventExtractor.
 We have created a Docker image with all the dependencies.
 Simply follow the steps below to run Event Extractor.

 **What to Expect:** Let's use the app *Wish* as an example.
 Event Extractor will extract the GUI event sequences from Wish's test cases written in Java to `Wish.csv`.
 We assume the test cases are already written.
 For example, Wish's test cases are located on our Github reposotiry: [Wish's test cases](https://github.com/felicitia/TestBenchmark-Jave-client/blob/master/src/main/java/Wish/RepresentativeTests.java).